The Brazilian Theater Group – Interview with João MacDowell.

-João – It is a question on how we approach the narrative inside the ritual experience.
+João – It is a question of how we approach the narrative inside the ritual experience.
 In the early XX Century, we experienced a crisis in traditional forms of narrative.
-In its origin, the mythic narrative served the ritual as a means to transport the listener into a shamanic journey of self-realization and ultimately a narrative that was a catalyst of cure.
-By the XIX Century, the narrative had become very sophisticated and emptied from its healing function.
+In its origin, the mythic narrative served the ritual as a means to transport the listener into a shamanic journey of self-realization and ultimately a narrative that was a catalyst for a cure.
+By the XIX Century, the narrative had become very sophisticated and emptied of its healing function.
 We still see that today in most movies and TV shows, it is all well-crafted entertainment that keeps the mind occupied, yet it does not even try to take the soul on a voyage of discovery of some sort.
-So it made sense for the modern artists to disrupt and deconstruct the narrative.
-The stream of consciousness is the form of non-linear narrative that is most characteristic of the great modern artists, we find books that can be read in different order of chapters, we find circular novels, dream plays… These narrative forms were also prophetic of the hypertext the low attention span of our contemporary world immersed in the excess of information online.
+So it made sense for modern artists to disrupt and deconstruct the narrative.
+The stream of consciousness in the form of non-linear narrative is most characteristic of the great modern artists, we find books that can be read in different order of chapters, we find circular novels, dream plays… These narrative forms were also prophetic of the hypertext and the low attention span of our contemporary world immersed in the excess of information online.
 All the information is accessible but it is also rendered meaningless because it is disconnected.
 Thus, we need to find a new form of theater that is no longer embedded in the traditional romantic narrative but lies beyond the disintegration of the plot.
 We want a ritual that brings the community together and condenses the information into a meaningful experience.
 A ritual that enables the mind to focus in a society that has lost the capacity to focus on the most relevant issues.
-A ritual that may also be a transformative experience of the soul.
+A ritual that may also be a transformative experience for the soul.
 That is the goal.

 BT – And now you also have a separate division on IBOC that is dedicated to physical and spoken theater.

 João – That is true.
 I believe we felt the need to explore a specific aspect of the dramatic technique.
 We have been focusing on immersive theater for some time, we did not classify it as such, also because the label has become somewhat overused.
-It is a specific approach that aims to develop new works within a certain limitation of the technical resources.
+It is a specific approach that aims to develop new works within a certain limitation of technical resources.
 As artists, we often need to separate aspects of the technique in order to improve and deepen the relationship with the craft.
-The final work should still be experienced as a unified experience, but the path that leads to it may be through a certain limitation which allows us to explore a greater depth in that specific aspect, in this case it is the spoken work.
-Traditionally when we think of opera we think the music has to prevail, when we think of theater the spoken word has the supremacy.
-The actual frontier is foggy at best , but there is a technical limitation that implies in a different type of ritual.
+The final work should still be experienced as a unified experience, but the path that leads to it may be through a certain limitation that allows us to explore a greater depth in that specific aspect, in this case, it is the spoken word.
+Traditionally when we think of opera we think the music has to prevail, when we think of theater the spoken word has supremacy.
+The actual frontier is foggy at best, but there is a technical limitation that implies a different type of ritual.
 The group comes to life as a necessity expressed by the very artists who are at the core team of IBOC.
 I have always been a theater person and I am proud to have watched some great talent blossom under our umbrella.
 Laudiceia Calixto is one of them.
-She worked with me on the first concerts of my first opera: “Tamanduá.”
-When we first met I was deeply touched by her personality and felt so much dramatic potential in her stage presence, later she went on to star in the theater production of “The maids’ The Maids” and has been extensively reviewed by the New York Times, not a small feat for many artists with a longer career.
+She worked with me on the first concert of my first opera: “Tamanduá.”
+When we first met I was deeply touched by her personality and felt so much dramatic potential in her stage presence, later she went on to star in the theater production of “The maids’ The Maids” which has been extensively reviewed by the New York Times, not a small feat for many artists with a longer career.

 RM – Any other developments that our readers should be aware?

-João – We are also launching the International Brazilian Dance Group, led by Antonio Negreiros, who is himself a legend as dancer and choreographer.
+João – We are also launching the International Brazilian Dance Group, led by Antonio Negreiros, who is himself a legend as a dancer and choreographer.
 We are looking for more dancers to join the group.
 We continue recruiting singers for the New York Brazilian Chorus.
 IBOC is Brazilian in spirit and international in collaboration.
 We are very proud of the great variety of nationalities represented in all our productions.